esy/esy/README.md

     ├── esy-shell-expansion
     │   A simple shell expansion.
     │
-    ├── esy-yarn-lockfile
-    │   Parser for a subset of yarn lockfile format.
-    │
     ├── esy-lib
     │   A collection of utility modules shared between other libraries.
     │